NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Experiments

 \paragraph{Implementation Details} We adopt a 6-layer and 8-head standard Transformer encoder with fixed sinusoidal positional encoding~\citep{vaswani2017attention} as the backbone for our experiments.
 It uses 128-dimensional latent vectors through all of its layers, with 512 dimensions for the MLP hidden layer size.
 The window size for input patches is 16.
 For the numerically multi-scaled embedding, we choose to use 9 scales, which range from $10^{-4}$ to $10^4$ by factors of 10.

 For pretraining, we simply choose the data augmentation of ``random resized crop'' for the BYOL objective.
-It randomly crops a sub-sequence from the original data between the range of 80\% to 100\%, and subsequently resizes the selected sub-sequence to a length of 512.
+It randomly crops a sub-sequence from the original data between the range of 80\% to 100\%, and subsequently resizes the selected sub-sequence to a length of 512 using bilinear interpolation.
 The learning rate is 2e-3 for a batch size of 2048.
-The model is trained for a total of 100 epochs with a linear learning rate warm-up in the first 10 epochs of training and a cosine learning rate decay scheduler~\citep{loshchilov2017sgdr} afterward.
+The model is trained for a total of 100 epochs with a linear learning rate warm-up in the first 10 epochs of training and a cosine learning rate decay scheduler~\citep{loshchilov2017sgdr} with an end rate of zero.
 For optimization, we use AdamW~\citep{loshchilov2018decoupled} with $\beta_1=0.9$, $\beta_2=0.999$ and a weight decay of 0.05.
 The pretraining takes 6 hours on 4 V100 GPUs.

-We transfer the pretrained model to each downstream classification task by full finetuning.
+We transfer the pretrained model downstream classification tasks by full finetuning.
 The finetuning takes 100 epochs with a learning rate of 2e-4 by default.
 Since the model is pretrained on univariate data, an additional linear layer is added in the data embedding module for the multivariate classification tasks.
 For all the experiments, we report the top-1 accuracy (\%, ``Acc.'' for short) and macro F1 score (\%) on the test set using the best model on the validation set.